-- Describe the important concepts of the organic chemistry for the synthesis of new molecule, introduction of different functional group. - Assess the synthetic uses of selected organic reagents - Formulate the chemistry of protection and de-protection strategies involved in hydroxyl group by ether and ester, carbonyl group, and amino groups and elementary idea of PTC, microwave and sonochemistry. - > Describe the chemistry and structure of cholesterol, insulin and oxytocin - > Explain the chemistry involved in vitamins $B_1$ , $B_6$ and C, proteins, structure and coupling reagents, nucleic acids and structure, synthesis of antibiotics.
+- Evaluate concerted reactions via FMO and PMO approach, Electrocyclic reactions, cycloadditions and sigmatropic rearrangements.. - Formulate the chemistry of protection and de-protection strategies involved in hydroxyl group by ether and ester, carbonyl group, and amino groups and elementary idea of PTC, microwave and sonochemistry. - > Describe the chemistry and structure of cholesterol and oxytocin.

-Unit I - Strategies in Organic Synthesis
+Unit I - Organic Photochemistry